senseye-inc/senseye-api-client/README.md

 ## Contributing

-To report an issue or to contribute, please visit: https://github.com/senseyeinc/senseye-api-client.
-Before submitting a bug or pull request, please take a second to review the [contribution guidelines](https://www.youtube.com).
+Before submitting a bug or pull request, please take a second to review the [contribution guidelines](https://support.senseye.co)

+If you would like to generate language-specific stubs from our API protos, please download the latest protos from [here](https://eucalyptus-protobuf.s3.amazonaws.com/release/v0.3.2.zip)

 ## License